-Paddle Your Own Canoe with this Hemingway inspired garden.
-The unique display is what gardening is all about!
-We planted Bromeliads, English Ivy, Agave, Crotons, Palm (upper left) grasses and boxwood in an old canoe boat for the most unique planter ever.
+Paddle your own canoe with this Hemingway-inspired container garden, pictured above.
+The unique display is what gardening is all about.
+We planted Bromeliads, English Ivy, Agave, Crotons, Palm (upper left) grasses, and boxwood in an old canoe boat for the most unique planter ever.
 Upcycling old objects is one of our favorite ways to add a personal touch to any space.
-Maybe you don't have an old boat lying around, but you likely have something you can use!
-Some of our favorite upcycled planters are made out of wheel barrows, bath tubs, or just an old pair of rain boots!
+Maybe you don't have an old boat lying around, but you likely have something you can use.
+Some of our favorite upcycled planters are made out of wheelbarrows, bathtubs, or just an old pair of rain boots!

-If you're always following the latest trends (yea, we're looking at you millennials), this cactus display is perfect for you.
-This is not your momma's container gardening!
-We planted Phaelenopsis & Oncidium orchids, Ferns, Air plants, Bromeliad Aechmea, and Peruvian Cactus in stone containers to add a natural and rustic touch to the contemporary display.
+If you're always following the latest trends, this cactus display is perfect for you.
+This is not your mother's container gardening!
+We planted Phaelenopsis & Oncidium orchids, Ferns, Air plants, Bromeliad Aechmea, and Peruvian Cactus in stone containers to add a natural and rustic touch to the contemporary arrangement.

-Succulents are an awesome ways to add a burst of green to any space.
+Succulents bring an awesome addition of a burst of green to any space.
 Here we used Agave, Lysimachia, and an assortment of succulents to add a variety of heights and textures to this monochromatic display.
 Looking to bring a taste of summer inside?
 Make a smaller version for a cool succulent centerpiece.